project-89/argOS/designDocsBackup/core/event-system.md

-# Event System in TinySim
+# Event System in ArgOS

 The Event System is the nervous system of our simulation, enabling complex interactions and coordinated behaviors across all other systems.
-Unlike simple message passing, TinySim's event system provides sophisticated event propagation, temporal management, and causal tracking.
+Unlike simple message passing, ArgOS's event system provides sophisticated event propagation, temporal management, and causal tracking.

 ## Understanding Events

-In TinySim, events aren't just messages - they're rich objects that capture the full context of what's happening in the simulation.
+In ArgOS, events aren't just messages - they're rich objects that capture the full context of what's happening in the simulation.
 When an agent picks up a tool, for instance, this isn't just a state change.
 It's an event that carries information about:

 - Who initiated the action
 - What exactly happened